List of The Waltons characters: John "John-Boy" Walton Jr.

-John Walton Jr. (Richard Thomas, in the pilot episode and seasons 1 to 5, plus two guest shots in season 6; and three later 1990s movies of six made; Robert Wightman, portrayed John-Boy later in seasons 8–9, and the later 1982 movies).
-This first Walton child is known throughout the series as "John-Boy," is born in 1916 (according to the television show's chronology), and is the eldest son and child of Olivia Walton (née Daly) and John Walton Sr. John-Boy is based on creator / author Earl Hamner Jr (1923–2016), who narrates the opening and closing of each episode as the present-day adult John-Boy Walton.
-The main character of the series, who is also the oldest of seven surviving children, aged 17 in season one (15 in the pilot), John-Boy is a serious thinker and avid reader with a passion to become a writer.
-He constantly records his thoughts about his family, friends, and circumstances, and writes stories in a journal/diary.
-Normally a calm, quiet sort, John-Boy occasionally displays a touch of his father's and brother Ben's fiery tempers and can become defensive and indignant when a situation warrants it.
+John Walton Jr. (Richard Thomas, pilot episode and seasons 1-5, guest for 3 episodes in season 6; and three movies; Robert Wightman, seasons 8–9, and two movies).
+This first Walton child, known as "John-Boy," was born in 1916, and is the eldest son and child of Olivia Walton and John Walton Sr. John-Boy is based on creator / author Earl Hamner Jr (1923–2016), who narrates the opening and closing of each episode as the present-day adult John-Boy Walton.
+The main character, who is also the oldest of seven children, John-Boy is a serious thinker and avid reader with a passion to become a writer.
+He constantly records his thoughts about his family, friends, and circumstances, and writes stories in a journal.
+Normally a calm, quiet sort, John-Boy occasionally displays a touch of afiery temper and can become defensive and indignant when a situation warrants it.
 He is sensitive and empathetic with a drive to succeed in his chosen profession.
-He is deeply touched by tragic events, such as when watching the 1937 Hindenburg airship disaster unfold on newsreel film in his nearby town movie theater and being injured trying to rescue people from it.
-Prior to World War II breaking out, John-Boy is the only member of his family seriously concerned about the rise of dictator Adolf Hitler, in Germany and is infuriated when his community attempts to burn German language books in response to hearing about Nazis doing the same to American books deemed subversive.
-After becoming the first member of his family to graduate from college at nearby fictional Boatwright University, he moves to New York City to fulfill his dream of becoming an author.
-After the 1941 Japanese Attack on Pearl Harbor, he immediately enlists in the U.S. Army and writes as a war correspondent for the U.S. Army's famous newspaper Stars and Stripes during the subsequent war.
+He is deeply touched by tragic events, such as the 1937 Hindenburg airship disaster, and being injured trying to rescue people.
+Prior to World War II, John-Boy is the only member of his family seriously concerned about the rise of dictator Adolf Hitler, in Germany and is infuriated when his community attempts to burn German language books in response to hearing about Nazis doing the same to American books deemed subversive.
+After becoming the first member of his family to graduate from college at Boatwright University, he moves to New York City to fulfill his dream of becoming an author.
+After the 1941 Japanese Attack on Pearl Harbor, he immediately enlists in the U.S. Army and writes as a war correspondent for the U.S. Army's famous newspaper Stars and Stripes during the war.